opoloo/flying_ruby_saucer/README.md

   @article = Article.find(params[:id])

   # Respond to the client.
 If the client requested the PDF mime-type
-  # FlyingSaucer will render the html template, convert that into PDF
+  # FlyingRubySaucer will render the html template, convert that into PDF
   # and respond with the PDF data.
   respond_with @article
 end